A special day for both the museum and for the public.

 Samuel “Golden Rule” Jones is ranked the 5th all-time best mayor in the United States.
 Jones built Toledo’s first city playgrounds and public swimming pools.

 Jones was a millionaire who gave away his entire mayoral salary every month to needy people.
 He built the Golden Rule Park for his employees and gave them instruments for their newly-formed Golden Rule Band.
 He gave his workers 8-hour work days, paid vacations, health insurance and Christmas bonuses.
 He made his fortune in the oil business, a consequence of the oil monopoly that would not be broken up until five years after his death.
-Rich through monopoly ugliness at age 43, Jones had an existential moment where he saw clearly that he had to live by the golden rule.
+Rich through ugly monopoly at age 43, Jones had an existential moment where he saw clearly that he had to live by the golden rule.
 Thus, he was elected mayor.

 Samuel “Golden Rule” Jones died of a sudden illness at age 57, but he had a protege – the young lawyer and novelist, Brand Whitlock.